Skip to main content

 • “It's 2–2.5 hours long with basically no replay value.”

-• “The game doesn't really have much replay value, which is common in this type of game.”
+• “The game doesn't really have much replay value which is common in this type of game.”

-• “There is replay value in multiple endings which I will be exploring again soon, but is it worth its price tag?”
+• “There is replay value in multiple endings which I will be exploring again soon, is it worth its price tag?”

 • monetization